Sitecore/Sitecore-Azure-Quickstart-Templates/Sitecore 10.1.1/XM/README.md

 --------------------------------------------|------------------------------------------------
 | solrConnectionString                      | Connection string to existing Solr server.

 > **solrConnectionString** parameter is used to identify whether Solr search provider is to be used for the deployment or not.
 > The default value is empty which means that Azure Search will be used.

 ## Deploying with App Service Environment v2

 > **Note**: Application Service Environment is not provisioned as part of this deployment template.
-Please reffer to official [documentation](https://docs.microsoft.com/en-us/azure/app-service/environment/intro) for information about ASE deployment and configuration.
+Please refer to official [documentation](https://docs.microsoft.com/en-us/azure/app-service/environment/intro) for information about ASE deployment and configuration.

 | Parameter                                 | Description
 --------------------------------------------|------------------------------------------------
 | aseName                                   | Name of deployed App Service Environment
 | aseResourceGroupName                      | Resource group where App Service Environment is deployed.
-Provide this value if ASE is hosted in different resouce group
+Provide this value if ASE is hosted in different resource group